mui/material-ui/docs/pages/careers/design-engineer-x-grid.md

 ### The best parts of this job

-### The worst parts of this job
+### Challenges you'll face

-- **Shifting context.**
+- **Context switching.**
-  You will necessarily have to shift context and dive into a different feature before the current one is done.
-  It may even be in an area of the codebase you're unfamiliar with or don't have a ton of understanding about.
-  It's fun, rewarding work, but it can be very challenging.
-- **We move quickly but don't sacrifice quality**.
-  We ship early, often, and quickly.
-You may not be initially comfortable with the cadence with which we ship high-quality features and improvements to end-users.
-By doing so, we sacrifice on solving each problem 100% in exchange for fast feedback.
-Solving 50-70% of the issue with quality should be enough for any given iteration.
-Our users quickly tell us when we haven't pushed a solution far enough.
-- **MUI X is a large codebase with complex features**.
-Understanding parts of the implementation might be tricky, but the learning process is rewarding.
-You may bang your head against the wall at times, but then write tests to assist future you 😌.
-  The work you will be doing is somewhat unique and idiosyncratic.
-You probably have not had a similar role before.
+  As a small team, sometimes priorities shift fast, requiring you to dive into an entirely different feature you're unfamiliar with.
+It's challenging to get used to but rewarding.
+- **Moving fast without sacrificing quality.**.
+  Given our product is essentially code, our users and customers are incredibly demanding.
+To serve them the best way possible, we need to ship incredibly high-quality code quickly.
+However, sometimes we need to exchange going 100% into solving an issue, to instead aim for 50 to 70%, for a faster feedback cycle.
-- **In open-source, you're faced with a nonstop stream of bug reports and support requests**.
-That means you need to develop an intuition for when to ignore something, and when to dig in further.
+- **Open-source: The nonstop stream of bug reports and support requests**.
+You'll frequently have your attention challenged given community requests keep pouring in.
+It will require you to develop an intuition for when to ignore something for later vs. when to dig in immediately as it could be a valuable improvement opportunity.

 ## Who we're looking for